Student: Anara Watson (Flinders University)

 Supervisor: Brendan Grigg (Flinders University)

 The CLLMM region was designated a Wetland of International Importance under the Ramsar Convention in 1985, obligating the Australian Government to maintain its ecological character.
-The ecological character has been tested over time (including during the millennium drought), and will be further threatened by climate change.
+The ecological character has been tested over time (including during the millennium drought) and will be further threatened by climate change.

-These outcomes will emphasise the strengths and weaknesses of the Ramsar Convention and options for reform in light of the need to mitigate climate change impacts across the region.
+These outcomes emphasise the strengths and weaknesses of the Ramsar Convention and options for reform in light of the need to mitigate climate change impacts across the region.